sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_defense.md

 * There will be 20 minutes of Q&A.
 * There will be 20 minutes of deliberation by your Thesis Panel.

 Bring *2 copies of the signature pages on acid-free paper* (what you will also print the final Thesis on) or 3 copies if you want to get a bound copy for yourself to the Defense for signing.
-It is your responsibility to remember to get these signature pages signed at the thesis defense.
+It is your responsibility to remember to get these signature pages signed.

 Please note that there are two different signature pages.